warestack/cc/Class-Bonus/README.md

-###  Lab 6: Messaging in distributed systems using ZeroMQ
+###  Bonus Lab: Messaging in distributed systems using ZeroMQ

 #### What am I about to learn?